 As a biologist, Marston Bates (1906–1974) was both exceptional and utterly ordinary.
-Today he is best known (although mostly forgotten) as a writer of popular natural history books.
-Before he became an academic and public figure at mid-century, however, Bates worked for a living as an applied entomologist.
-During the 1920s–1940s, he was employed by the United Fruit Company and the Rockefeller Foundation, studying agricultural pests, disease ecology, and population.
-Working for a variety of institutions also enabled him to work with a wide range of organisms—from butterflies to fruit flies, and from mosquitos to people.
+Today he is best known—although mostly forgotten—as a writer of popular natural history books.
+Before he became an academic and public figure by the middle of the century, however, Bates worked as an applied entomologist.
+During the 1920s through the 1940s, he was employed by the United Fruit Company and the Rockefeller Foundation, studying agricultural pests, disease ecology, and population.
+Working for a variety of institutions also enabled him to work with a wide range of organisms: from butterflies and fruit flies, to mosquitos and people.
 While cutting against trends toward specialization, Bates’s career reveals the broader fabric of the 20th-century life sciences.
 This talk will draw on Bates’s life to explore the intersection of biology, biography, and the nature of scientific work.

 About the Speaker